nait-furry/requirement-analysis/README.md

 # What is Requirement Analysis?
 Requirement Analysis is a critical phase in the Software Development Life Cycle (SDLC) that involves identifying, gathering, and analyzing the needs or expectations of stakeholders for a new or modified product.
 This process ensures that the software will meet business goals and user needs effectively.

-# Why requirement analysis is important:
+# Why is Requirement Analysis Important?
 Clarity & Alignment
 It ensures that everyone involved—clients, developers, designers, testers—has a shared understanding of what the software must do.